 of global population living on less than US$1.90/day – World Bank

-We are developing capabilities in medical devices, pharmaceuticals and diagnostics distribution and retail.
-We will also provide a comprehensive range of healthcare services.
+We are developing expertise in medical devices, pharmaceuticals and diagnostics distribution.
+We will also provide a comprehensive range of associated business partner healthcare services.

-We will offer a single relationship solution delivering tailored services to accommodate our partners’ needs - a fully integrated proposition from registration to distribution and promotion and regulatory services.
+We will offer a single relationship solution delivering tailored services to accommodate our partners’ needs - a fully integrated proposition from registration to distribution, and promotion to regulatory services.

 of world disease, 11% of the population but 1.3% of health workers - Africa